SmartlyDressedGames/Unturned-Docs/items/cloud-asset.rst

 Cloud Assets
 ============

-Parachutes can affect a player's gravity when held.
+Clouds (or "parachutes") are created from the ItemCloudAsset class.
+They can affect a player's gravity when held.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.